-- To meet regulatory requirements, annual TB screening is required for all healthcare workers regardless of any previous results. - Persons with a positive result are required to have a chest x-ray and provide documentation of physician consultation regarding the positive result and/or history of treatment or prophylaxis. - All persons will need to show proof of immunity to hepatitis B by antibodies or by three (3) doses of vaccination of hepatitis B. If you have not already been vaccinated against hepatitis B, you should begin the three (3) dose series of injections as soon as possible.
-If you choose to refuse vaccination, you are required to sign a declination form provided by OHS. - Please provide documentation of positive titers for measles, rubella and varicella and mumps.
+- To meet regulatory requirements, annual TB screening is required for all healthcare workers regardless of any previous results. - Persons with a positive result are required to have a chest x-ray. - All persons will need to show proof of immunity to hepatitis B by antibodies or by three (3) doses of vaccination of hepatitis B. If you have not already been vaccinated against hepatitis B, you

+- should begin the three (3) dose series of injections as soon as possible.
+If you choose to refuse vaccination, you are required to sign a declination form provided by WHW. - Please provide documentation of positive titers for mumps, measles, rubella and varicella.
 Submit documentation of all previously administered vaccines prior to your physical; vaccines will be given to persons requiring vaccines to meet proof of immunity requirements.